You Ask, We Tell

 Q: HOW DO I APPLY FOR A SERVICE DOG?

-A: Go to the Service Dog Application and download the application form, follow the instructions to fill it out, and begin the process of regaining your independence!
+A: Go to the Service Dogs link in the top navigation bar and download the appropriate application form, follow the instructions to fill it out, and begin the process of regaining your independence!

 Q: MAY WE DONATE OUR FAMILY PET TO BE A SERVICE DOG?